 The ACA prescribed that the coverage gap phase of the Medicare Part D benefit be closed such that by 2020, beneficiaries will pay co-insurance of 25% (or co-payment equivalents) of the cost of prescription drugs dispensed to them under their applicable Medicare Part D plans, until they reach the catastrophic phase of the Medicare Part D benefit.
 As such, the coverage gap or "donut hole" will be effectively closed beginning in the 2020 plan year.
 The cost of closing the donut hole is being borne in part by brand drug companies as well as Medicare Part D plan sponsors and the federal government.
 Beginning in 2011, brand drug manufacturers were required to provide a 50% discount on their drugs while beneficiaries are in the coverage gap.
 Additionally, beginning in 2013, the government/Medicare Part D plan sponsors began providing additional subsidies for brand name drugs bought by seniors who enter the coverage gap.
-When the government/sponsor share, which started at 2.5%, but increases to 25% by 2020, the combined industry discounts and government subsidies will add up to 75% of brand name drug costs.
-On February 9, 2018, Congress enacted a new budget resolution that contains new requirements relating to Medicare and Medicaid that may have financial implications for the Company.
-We are currently evaluating the financial impact of these new requirements on our operations.
+When the government/sponsor share, which started at 2.5%, but increases to 25% by 2020, the combined industry discounts and government srelating to Medicare and Medicaid that may have financial implications for the Company.
+We are currently evaluating the financial implications for the Company.
+We are currently evaluating the financial implications for the company.